johnwangwyx/cmdCompass/README.md

 <img src="https://github.com/johnwangwyx/cmdCompass/assets/78456315/020caeda-0dce-4975-b986-5d04c7eab8d8" width="400">

 In case you are wondering, for Windows, you don't need to install groff like Mac users.
 Groff is not available natively on Windows anyway but thanks to the project [EZWinPorts](https://www.gnu.org/software/emacs/manual/html_node/efaq-w32/EZWinPorts.html), I have added the groff binary built for Windows to the Windows build.

+## User Installation - Linux
+* Install `groff` with your package manager.
+* Download and decompress the app from [release](https://github.com/johnwangwyx/cmdCompass/releases/tag/v1.0.0).
+You can just right-click and run the `cmdCompass` executable with `GNOME` or run with `./cmdCompass` in terminal.

 ## User Guide
 ### GUI breakdown